alisonborba/weaver-labs/README.md

 ### 4. File-based Data Storage

-Vercel doesn't support server-side file writing for JSON storage.
-Implemented client-side data management with React Query, easily replaceable with a database
+Vercel doesn’t allow writing to JSON files on the server.
+To work around this, I used Redis for data persistence and managed state on the client with React Query.

 ## ✨ Features